Skip to main content

 2. Update the First Name of the first user to "Aaron"

-This action will update the First Name of the firs user.
-Please note that no OutputTokenName is set, as this action has no output.
+This action will update the First Name of the first user.
+Note that no OutputTokenName is set, as this action has no output.

 {